T

 shopping

-Singapore's premier shopping street, lined with numerous malls offering a vast array of international and local brands, department stores, and luxury boutiques.
-It's a shopper's paradise.
+Singapore's premier shopping street, lined with numerous malls, department stores, and boutiques catering to every taste and budget.
+From luxury brands to high-street fashion, it's a shopper's paradise.

-• Explore different malls like ION Orchard, Paragon, and Ngee Ann City.
+• Explore malls like ION Orchard, Paragon, and Ngee Ann City.

 • Many malls have excellent food courts and restaurants.